Council provides a dual-bin waste and recycling service to your household.

 Bin Collection Assistance (Infirm Collection)

 Council can arrange for bin collection from within your property if:

 - You are infirm; or have a physical or sensory disability; AND

 - No able-bodied person lives at your address

 To apply for bin collection assistance, contact Council on 1300 005 872.
 Each application will be assessed prior to approval.

 Bins are serviced as per usual on all public holidays including Christmas day, Boxing day, New Year's day, Good Friday and Easter Monday.
 Bins may be collected at an earlier time than usual on Christmas day, so it is recommended that you place your bin/s out the night before on this occasion.

-For further information in regard to the dual bin service, please contact Council’s Waste Management department on 1300 005 872.
+For more information about the dual bin service, please contact Council’s Waste Management Team on 1300 005 872.